 Is Your Home Office a Mess?
 Here's How to Get Organized

-Keep Technology Harnessed and ConvenientTechnology is a part of every modern home office, but computers, tablets, printers and their necessary cords and cables can look messy in a hurry.
+1. Keep Technology Harnessed and ConvenientTechnology is a part of every modern home office, but computers, tablets, printers and their necessary cords and cables can look messy in a hurry.
 A lack of convenience with these devices can also damage your health, according to the Occupational Safety and Health Administration (OSHA).
+Use cable ties and hooks for cable management.
+Organize the cables by those which you unplug often and those you do not.
+Frequently unplugged cables can be on a separate power strip on the side of the desk.
+Others can be plugged into an additional power strip behind the desk.
+By managing the cables properly you will no longer have to fish or crawl around under desks for plugs.

 Every device that you use should sit where you don't have to misalign your body or lean over to reach it, and cords should stay out of the way.
-Not only will you feel more comfortable working at home, your desk area will stay much tidier.
+Your eyes should be looking straight to reinforce good posture.
+Ensure that your chair is adjustable and set at the proper height.
+Not only will you feel more comfortable working at home, you will be more productive and your desk area will stay much tidier.

 If your home office is used for a job and not just personal business, you probably have more papers.
 But whatever the volume that you deal with, ample storage means you won't have as much visual clutter and everything will always been where you need it.
-Storage might be under the desk only, or House Beautiful recommends adding a closet system for everything from paperwork to office supplies.
+Storage might be under the desk only, or Better Homes and Gardens has some creative ideas for above and around your desk area to maximize the available space.

 You probably own at least one drawer organizer, and you might have a coffee cup for ink pens and pencils.
 But there are much better ways to keep smaller supplies handy, separated and away from your work area.

-Custom drawer organizers are made for what you need to store.
-And because they're designed for the desk, they won't slide around like typical drawer inserts can.
 Paper sorters, shelves, magazine racks and file racks are only part of what you can add to make your home office more convenient and tidy.
+Place items which are used together in the same location such as stamps with envelopes or pens with pencils.

 There is some truth to the saying that a cluttered desk is a sign of genius.
 But there's also scientific evidence that a messy desk and office reduce productivity and lead to frustration.
 You don't have to aim for a true minimalist workspace with nothing on your desk besides a computer and perhaps a printer.
 But with fewer odds, ends and paperwork stacked up, you'll probably be a lot happier.